Çeşme is rich in history and features several noteworthy mosques, churches, and other places of worship that reflect its multicultural past.

 Location: İsmet İnönü, Atatürk Boulevard, 35930 Çeşme/İzmir

 Built in 1832 as a Greek Orthodox place of worship, the church on the main street in the very centre of Çeşme is dedicated to St. Haralambos after the tortured martyr St. Charalambos (AD 89-202), Bishop of Magnesia, Asia Minor.
 The church was constructed on a basilical scheme with three naves extending east-west and an arched narthex (entrance/lobby) that has not survived to this day.
-To emphasize the apse (semicircular recess) place of worship, the middle nave is raised higher than the side naves.
+To emphasize the apse (semicircular recess) of the place of worship, the middle nave is raised higher than the side naves.
 The middle nave vault is engraved in colour, depicting Jesus, St. John, Mary & child.

 The church was fully restored over two years between 2010 and 2012 with a grant at the request of Çeşme Municipality.
 Plant growths on the exterior walls of the building were cleared, and excess loads on the roof and terraces were removed.
 Original interior wall plaster and motifs were preserved, cleaned, strengthened, and partially retouched.
 Frescos and motifs that had been encrusted with plaster were carefully restored and revealed.
 Today, the church is frequently used for arts and crafts exhibitions, concerts and community events, including the annual Çeşme Open Chess Tournament that attracts global Chess Grand Masters.